8th Gen iPad First Impressions | CNN Underscored

 More to come, but this iPad just packs a ridiculous amount of value

 We haven’t tested everything we possibly want to on this iPad yet.
-It’s been roughly 24 hours, but one thing is incredibly clear: The value we love on the seventh-gen iPad is back and kicked up a notch on the eighth-gen model.
+It’s been roughly 24 hours, but one thing is incredibly clear: The value we love in the seventh-gen iPad is back and kicked up a notch on the eighth-gen model.

 We’re going to put this through its paces and provide a full review as well as an update to our best tablets of 2020 article.
 But if you’re on the fence about whether or not to go for it — as a standard tablet that will be there for entertainment, work and communication — it’s a no-brainer good deal.
 The A12 Bionic breathes new life into the user experience, but we’re not sure if you need to upgrade from the seventh-gen model immediately unless you’re noticing slowdowns.

 If you want an iPad that doesn’t break the bank while also not compromising on usability, the eighth-gen iPad is a clear choice and a steal at $329.
 Just be sure you’re cool with 32GB of storage for that price and realize it’s $100 more for 128GB.
-You can lock in your preorder now for the eighth-gen iPad from Amazon.com or BHPhoto, and it will begin shipping on September 18.
+You can lock in your preorder now for the eighth-gen iPad from Amazon or B&H Photo Video, and it will begin shipping on September 18.